 |Commitment||Short-Term or Long-Term||Permanent|

 The average annual salary of a Senior Software Developer located in San Francisco is $150,000 per year.
-To compare, the average hourly rate of hiring a developer with the same level of experience from Scalable Path is $55 per hour.
+To compare, the average hourly rate to hire a software developer with the same level of experience from Scalable Path is $55 per hour.
 He’s how the costs stack up:

 Staff Augmentation vs Managed Services